jywu20/Notes/Computer Science/Circuit/HDL.md

 Reducing the clock frequency
 and chaining several operations into one which neatly fits into one clock cycle in this case is a much better option.

+There however is no need for an operation to complete in one clock cycle.
+Most of the time it's impossible.